-&quot;No, [main character not scared anymore] because he listened to Leo and gave it his best try."
+"No, [main character not scared anymore] because he listened to Leo and gave it his best try."

-Analysis also revealed some consistency of ideas such as a child discussing the main character as learning from the other characters and later stating that they could ask the teacher for support, showing that some children place a high value on social support, and this may have been reaffirmed by the storybook.
+Analysis also revealed some consistency of ideas, such as one child discussing the main character as learning from the other characters and later stating that they could ask the teacher for support, showing that some children place a high value on social support, and this may have been reaffirmed by the storybook.